akpw/efst/README.md

     CipherText Entry registered: MySecrets
 ```

 A single ```efsm create``` command there did quite a few things.
 A backend directory for storing the encrypted files was created, an EncFS config/key file was generated, default values were figured out and finally the password was collected, set, and safely stored in OS-specific system keyring service.
-To review all of these in detail, let's take a look at the relevant EFST config entry:
+To review all of these in details, let's take a look at the relevant EFST config entry:
 ```
     $ efsm show -en MyS
     Entry name: MySecrets
       Entry type: CipherText
       Password store entry: efst-entry-MySecrets
-      Conf/Key file: /Users/AKPower/Dropbox/.my_secret_folder/.encfs6.xml
+      Conf/Key file: /Users/AKPW/Dropbox/.my_secret_folder/.encfs6.xml
-      Back-end store folder (CipherText): /Users/AKPower/Dropbox/.my_secret_folder
+      Back-end store folder (CipherText): /Users/AKPW/Dropbox/.my_secret_folder
       Mount folder (Plaintext): /Volumes/MySecrets
       Un-mount on idle: Disabled
       Volume name: MySecrets